 5.)
 Love.
 This is a weighty topic worthy of its own entry but suffice it to say here that clumsy conflict is a poor scenic substitute for honestly portrayed love.
 As soon as our parent and teenager add love to the scene, it will undoubtedly become more dynamic and interesting.
 It is foreseeable that the scene might still escalate into a moment of passionate confrontation, but if such a moment has been contextualized and informed by love, the resulting conflict will typically ring truer and feel more earned.
 Perhaps Player B hates the thought of disappointing their ever-supportive parent yet again, or Player A feels that they haven’t lived up to their obligations as a role-model when it comes to helping their struggling child.
 Often in life it is those who we most love (or at one point loved deeply) that have the power to cause the greatest conflicts in our lives.
 On the improv stage, we need to be wary of jumping to such conflicts without first investing in the love that bubbles beneath them.

 Yes, sometimes you’ll just need that moment of charged conflict.
 The story arc might be approaching its zenith, the show may need a bump of energy or raised stakes, or you’re motivating an idling character to make a strong next step.
 In such instances, still seek finesse and moderation.
 Avoid pursuing conflict merely for its own sake.
 A little chewing up the scenery goes a long way, so look for a strategic exit if you’ve succeeded in upping the volume so that this dynamism can now transform into something new.

-Related Entries: Love, Objective, Relationship Antonyms: Agreement, Balance, Stasis Synonyms: Tension
+Related Entries: Love, Objective, Relationship Antonyms: Agreement, Balance, Stasis.
+Synonyms: Obstacle, Tension